emitanaka/edibble/README.md

 ## Related Work

 The way that edibble specifies experimental design is largely novel (if I say so myself).
+Below are some related work.

   - `DeclareDesign` for survey or sampling designs
-  - `desplot` for visualising designs
   - `designr` for balanced factorial designs with crossed and nested random and fixed effect to data frame
   - `dae` for functions useful in the design and ANOVA of experiments (this is in fact powering the randomisation in edibble)
   - `plotdesignr` for designing agronomic field experiments
-  - `ExploreModelMatrix` for exploring design matrix

 ## Code of Conduct